 - If you are filing a personal injury claim, it may be extremely beneficial for you to seek legal advice.
 Only a professionally trained attorney can help you with the details of a complex personal injury case.

 Contact a New York Work Injury Lawyer

 If you or someone you love has been injured on the job, you are undoubtedly going through a frightening time.
-Injuries, medical bills, and recovery costs can be overwhelming for anyone to deal with.
+Injuries, medical bills, and recovery costs can be overwhelming for anyone.
 At Hach & Rose, LLP, we want you to know that you do not have to go through this alone.
-Our skilled team of attorneys will help you understand your rights and seek fair compensation, either through a claim for workers’ compensation benefits or through a personal injury claim.
+Our skilled team of attorneys will help you understand your rights and seek fair compensation, either through a claim for workers’ compensation benefits or a personal injury claim.
 Call us at (212) 779-0057 to discuss your rights.